This is the Da Buddha vaporizer made by a company called 7th Floor, the same people who make the Silver Surfer (SSV) and Life Saber (LSV).

 Overall I think this is a good vape, especially for the low price point.
 If you can rummage up a few extra bucks I do feel that the SSV is a better vape overall though, it’s basically a souped-up version of the Da Buddha, with some very practical enhancements.

 Click here to buy one with free shipping from the authorized 7th Floor dealer I recommend.
+This store compensates me if you buy through my link and your support means the world to me!

 Once this part is ready to go, once it’s heated up, you would just take your whip piece here.
 This is the glass wand piece and your material would go up near the tip here.
 There’s a little screen at this point.
 So you would put maybe a quarter inch of material in here, and then to use it or start vaping, you would then take this end and you would insert it into here.